The Annual Roadside Shoulder Spraying Program

 The No-Spray Agreement

 As a property owner/resident, you may elect to enter into an annual agreement with Benton County whereby the County will not spray herbicides along the roadway, nor along the ditchline in front of your property.
 In exchange, you agree to be responsible for vegetation control on your property frontage.
-Please read the No-Spray Letter, complete the Agreement form (PDF), and return it to the County by March 15th.
-Once your property is added to the No-Spray Program, a new agreement must be submitted each year.
+Please read the No-Spray Letter, complete the Vegetation Control Permit form (PDF), Vegetation Control Liability Release form (PDF) and return them to the County by March 15th via mail or email.
+Permits must be renewed annually.

-Return the completed agreement via mail to the following address:
+Return the completed agreement via email or mail to the following address:

 Benton County Public Works